Haixing-Hu/vue3-class-component/README.md

 });
 ```

-The above example creates a `@Log` decorator which can be used to log the
+The above example demonstrates how to create a `@Log` decorator, which can be
-arguments of a class method.
-For example:
+employed to log the arguments of a class method.
+For instance:
 ```js
 @Component
 class HelloPage {